 - Next, and next (you may want to disable 'Public'), give it a name like 'Conveyor: web dev server access enabled'.

 Use the Remote URL from your device (phone, tablet or other machine) to directly access your application.
+Note that you must be running the project in Visual Studio for the Remote URL and Internet URL to work.

 The tunnel service has it's own properly trusted certificate, so no setup is necessary.
 The Remote URL runs with a self-signed certificate.
 To properly access the Remote URL from other machines/devices you just need to install Conveyor's CA certificate on your device, please click the certificate icon in the URL grid for instructions.